G.I. Joe Team: Renegades

 In this series, the team, called the "Renegades", is founded by Lieutenant Scarlett O'Hara and her ninja sensei Snake Eyes.
 The team members include Sergeant Duke Hauser, Corporal Roadblock Hinton, Private Tunnel Rat Lee, and Private Rip Cord Weems.
 Their purpose is to expose Cobra Industries for its illegal transgressions.
 However, they become wrongly accused of the ruin of Cobra Pharmaceuticals.
 The team must clear its name while avoiding a new nemesis, the Falcons, and is successful.
 The Falcons' commander is Flint.
 Its members include Lady Jaye, Wild Bill, Lift-Ticket, and Heavy Duty.

 Retaliation

 In the sequel to The Rise of Cobra, the team include Roadblock, Flint, Lady Jaye, Snake Eyes and Jinx with support from General Joseph Colton and Storm Shadow.
 Duke, Mouse, Grunt and Clutch were all killed by Cobra.

 Snake Eyes

 In the film, Scarlett is a major of the Joes who assisted the Arashikage Clan in their fight against Cobra.
 Snake Eyes learned from Scarlett that his father was a Joe targeted and killed by Cobra while working undercover to infiltrate Cobra.
 Scarlett asks Snake Eyes to join the team, but chooses to first find Tommy, who cast himself out of the Arashikage.

+Transformers: Rise of the Beasts

+At the end of the film, Noah Diaz is recruited by Agent Burke, who learns about the Autobots' existence, to join G.I.
+Joe.